AugCogVR/cogbre-vr/README.md

 This is a Unity-based front-end to provide an immersive and egocentric experience for those who perform reverse engineering on binary programs.

+Built and tested with the Unity 2021.3.4f1 LTS editor.

 # Setup